jlord/cli-boilerplate/README.md

 cli-boilerplate
 ===============

-This is a super simple command line module that copies HTML5 boilerplate to you clipboard so that you can open a new file, paste and :boom:.
+This is a super simple command line module that copies HTML5 boilerplate to your clipboard so that you can open a new file, paste and :boom:.

 _Currently just works on Macs or things that have `pbcopy`_